umarhassan-mitodl/18.904-spring-2011/content/pages/instructor-insights/_index.md

 This page focuses on the course _18.904_ _Seminar in Topology_ as it was taught by Dr. Andrew Snowden in Spring 2011.

-Seminar in Topology is an {{% resource_link "09442a80-56e5-48d4-a3dc-800c711a33c9" "undergraduate math seminar" %}}.
+Seminar in Topology is an [undergraduate math seminar](http://mathcomm.org/courses/course-structure/).
 As with all such seminars, the majority of lectures for this class are given by the students as part of their coursework.
 Students also write a final expository paper.
 This particular seminar serves as an introduction to algebraic topology at an advanced undergraduate level.

-Additional information and resources related to MIT's undergraduate math seminars and teaching mathematical communication are available on the {{% resource_link "4696f557-fa52-4d39-924a-17a8dcbdd794" "MathDL Mathematical Communication" %}} website.
+Additional information and resources related to MIT's undergraduate math seminars and teaching mathematical communication are available on the [MathDL Mathematical Communication](http://mathcomm.org/) website.

 ## Course Outcomes